Reviewing PROG (PRG) and Its Competitors

 Profitability

-This table compares PROG and its competitors’ net margins, return on equity and return on assets.
+This table compares PROG and its peers’ net margins, return on equity and return on assets.

 |Net Margins